 The 1st and 2nd levels of the classification are based on Frascati Manual, according to which the research areas are divided into 6 main categories and 42 subcategories.

 The 6 main categories of the scientific fields are:

 The 42 subcategories of the scientific fields are:

-The 3rd level of classification analyses the scientific fields and enriches them with semantic terms of science and research.
+The 3rd level of classification works supportively, as it specializes the scientific fields in terms of science and research.
 This is the result of diligent work and efficient interconnection of scientific and research data from EKT's infrastructure.
 The application of the 3rd level completes the classification and serves the thematic documentation of the content, improves access and enhances research in order to exploit the knowledge produced.
 For the selection of terms and their inclusion in the classification, the scientific areas were studied in reliable scientific sources and in the application notes of Frascati Manual’s fields.
 In addition, concepts in reputable international vocabularies with which the terms were connected were examined for equivalence and correlation.

 Vocabulary follows current semantic web technologies.
 It is formulated in a documentary format that applies SKOS ontology and is available from EKT as an open vocabulary of interconnected data under the name «EKT Scientific Fields».
 Each term is assigned a unique URI that is used uniformly to refer to it.
 The terms are available in two languages (Greek and English).
 They are documented with explanatory notes and links to international open data vocabularies.